 By submitting an application form on our site, you confirm that all of the information provided is true and accurate.

-What Is A Fraud Prevention Agency?
+What Is A Fraud Prevention Agency

 Fraud Prevention agencies collect, maintain and share information on any known or suspected fraudulent activity.